Loader

 • Prolonged Wrist Positioning: Holding your wrist in awkward positions for extended periods, like when driving or sleeping, can put pressure on the median nerve.
 The two most common activities are sleeping (in the fetal position with your wrist flexed and the back of your hand next to your face) as well as driving (with your wrist extended all the way).
 These extreme positions pinch the nerve, decrease blood flow, and then numbness and tingling starts.
 Do this long enough and the nerve starts to get irritated and covered in inflammation which starts to crush the nerve even without extreme positioning.

 • Repetitive Hand Movements: Activities like typing, using a mouse, or texting are big culprits.
 Modern technology, with its constant demand for keyboard and smartphone use, has made this condition more prevalent.
-However the exact way these repetitive movements cause carpal tunnel are not well understood as some activities cause worse symptoms than others.
+However, the exact way these repetitive movements cause carpal tunnel are not well understood as some activities cause worse symptoms than others.
 The cause-and-effect with repetitive movements is not always clear-cut.

 • Professions at Risk: Jobs that require repetitive hand use, like assembly line work can cause this.
 Vibrating instruments, like an orbital sander and an impact driver, are known causes of carpal tunnel syndrome.
 Musicians and hairdressers also commonly suffer from carpal tunnel due to repetitive hand and wrist positioning.

 • Health Conditions: Conditions like diabetes, rheumatoid arthritis, and obesity increase the risk by causing inflammation or restricting blood flow to the median nerve.
-Amyloidosis (protein deposition) can also contribute to development of carpal tunnel syndrome.
+Amyloidosis (protein deposition) can also contribute to the development of carpal tunnel syndrome.

 • Gender and Age: Women and older adults are more likely to develop carpal tunnel, possibly due to smaller carpal tunnels or hormonal changes.